Gap Year Programs in Costa Rica

 Costa Rica is one of the most beautiful countries to volunteer in.
-Known for its black sand beaches, lush rain forests, and laid-back "pura vida" lifestyle.
+Known for its black sand beaches, lush rain forests, and laid-back “Pura Vida” lifestyle.
 Costa Rica borders the Atlantic and Pacific Oceans and houses a famous biodiversity, and many endangered species that are in need of protection.
-Many volunteer programs work to protect the nesting turtles that return to the beaches of Costa Rica every year to breed and lay theirs eggs.
+Many volunteer programs work to protect the nesting turtles that return to the beaches of Costa Rica every year to breed and lay their eggs.

 Although Costa Rica is a small country, the country offers a wide variety of internships.
 Many internship programs will work with interns to find a job that fits their skills and interests.
 Interns in Costa Rica have the rare opportunity to learn essential professional skills while making a difference in the local community.
 International internships often have a strong academic component that allows interns to learn an incredible amount (including the local language and customs) while also providing volunteer opportunities.

-Prices in San Jose are the second lowest of any city in the Americas.
+Prices in San José are the second lowest of any city in the Americas.
 The cost of goods and services is among the lowest of any city in the world.
 The US Dollar is significantly stronger than the Costa Rican Colon.
 In Costa Rica, European and U.S. gappers can experience a luxurious lifestyle without breaking the bank.
 Housing in Costa Rica costs substantially less than in America.
 Public transportation is also very reasonable.
-For example, a bus ride across town or to the suburbs usually costs from 25 -50C/.
-Even taxis in San Jose is relatively inexpensive.
+For example, a bus ride across town or to the suburbs usually costs from 25 -50¢.
+Even taxis in San José are relatively inexpensive.